bevyengine/rfcs/rfcs/45-stageless.md

             chain![
                 check_if_projectiles_hit,
                 despawn_projectiles_that_hit,
-                // wherever you want to commands to be applied, insert an instance of `apply_system_buffers` apply_system_buffers.named("FlushProjectiles")
+                // wherever you want commands to be applied, insert an instance of `apply_system_buffers`

+                apply_system_buffers.named("FlushProjectiles")
                 fork_projectiles,
             ]